Tables Grab

 Recently Updated

-Drag the cards to show whether they are examples or non-examples of triangles, polygons, expressions, like terms, bearings etc. So far this activity has been accessed 233 times and 13 people have earned a Transum Trophy for completing it.
+Find expressions for the missing lengths in the diagrams not drawn to scale.
+So far this activity has been accessed 54 times and 5 people have earned a Transum Trophy for completing it.

 TablesMaster